bluething/cleancode/04 Comments/README.md

 Don't leave TODO comments too long.
 Put the task into backlog in project management.

+Bad TODO (don't do it):
+1. `// TODO` No information given whatsoever.
+Do what, with what, by whom, by when.
+2. `// TODO: Fix this` What's wrong with this code?
+We don't have a clue.
+3. `// Commented out code with TODO`

 #### Amplification

 A comment may be used to amplify the importance of something that may otherwise seem inconsequential.